-National Nest Box Week takes place between the 14th and the 21st of November every year.
+National Nest Box Week takes place between the 14 and 21 February every year.
 It was established in 1997 by the British Trust for Ornithology and aims to encourage more people to put up nest boxes ahead of the breeding season to help support the bird population.
-In celebration, this blog post will cover all things nestbox by looking at some of our frequently asked questions.
+In celebration, this blog post will cover all things nest box by looking at some of our frequently asked questions.

-What type of Nest Box do I need?
+What type of bird nest box do I need?

 Different birds prefer different homes.
 Some require lots of space, others something smaller.
 The type of nest box you require depends on what birds you have in your garden or want to attract.

 Blue tits prefer a smaller house with a small round hole such as our handmade wooden bird boxes.
 Great tits need a little more room like our DeLuxe Bird Box.
 Robins prefer an open-faced box and you can easily remove the front panel from our bird boxes to accommodate them by simply removing two screws.